mckinziebrandon/mckinziebrandon.github.io/notes/index.md

 # Explore My LaTeX Obsession

 Here you'll find my notes for the current (Fall 2016) semester.
-I have a passion for "making things look nice" (this website
+I have a passion for "making things look nice".
-        doesn't count).
 Many of the little customizations you'll find in my notes are from LaTeX packages I've written.
-Each package is usually born in the hour-long google/crying session of *why can't I make it look like [insert trivial change here]*.
+Each package is usually born in the hour-long google session of *why can't I make it look like [insert trivial change here]*.
 These notes would not be possible without my inability to ignore a formatting issue.
-For even more fun, notice how the formatting in each set of notes improves as you progress through the chapters [TODO: reformat earlier chapters . . .]
+For even more fun, notice how the formatting in each set of notes improves as you progress through the chapters.

-**WARNING** Do _not_ alert me of any formatting issues in what follows until this semester is over...
-{: .notice}

 ## [Machine Learning]({{site.url}}/assets/pdf/LectureNotesCS189.pdf)